Top Interview Tips as a Graduate After Your Degree

 Take an interest in an office tour

-If they offer you a tour of the office, always say yes, even if you are pushed for time, which is a smart job interview tip!
-Take an active interest in the workplace and people you are introduced to.
+If they offer you a tour of the office, always say yes, even if you are pushed for time!
+Take an active interest in the workplace and the people you are introduced to.
 You must greet people warmly and appear friendly and approachable.
 They are not just assessing your suitability for the job role, but also to see if you will fit in with their team!

 Send a follow-up thank you email